 The Courier promo look was created using Cinema 4D with Greyscale Gorilla’s City Kit, Texture Kit Pro, HDRI Light Kit Pro and After Effects with plug-ins from GenArts, Video Copilot and Red Giant Software.
-Check out the breakdown below which covers the key areas:

 The look is based on a movie poster for The Courier in which the hero is holding an aluminium briefcase, standing on what looks to be a tarmac with explosions in the background.

 The case frame was straight forward to model but the brackets required a little more consideration.
 There are numerous approaches but I ended up starting with a Cube object and modifying it into a tripod shape.